dvilaverde/SkLearn2Java/README.md

 ```

 ## Testing
-Testing was done using sci-kit learn 1.1.3.
+Testing was done using models exported using sci-kit learn version 1.1.3, but should
+work with newer versions of sci-kit learn.